vivekmathema/Deep3DCCS/README.md

 python deep3dcnn_main.py
 ```

-## CUDA requirment for the GPU version
+## CUDA requirement for the GPU version
 For systems running on windows, the tensorflow may reqruire CUDA/cuDNN runtime library files to utilize Nvidia GPU which shoudl be installed seperately.
 After users have installed default python environment manually (or run portable python environment "./_env/" to using supplied run_deep3DCCS_gpu.bat ) follow the instructions in links below to install official CUDA/cuDNN library.
 A system windows restart is recommended after installation.